SUSTAINABILITY

 DIAMONDS

+At McCaul Goldsmiths we only use conflict-free diamonds in our jewellery and all our diamonds are only ever sourced from suppliers that comply with the Kimberley process.
 In 2003, the Kimberley Process Certification Scheme was established to prevent "conflict diamonds" from entering the mainstream rough diamond market.
 Conflict diamonds, also referred to as blood diamonds or war diamonds, are diamonds that originate from areas that are controlled by forces, factions or corrupt governments responsible for fuelling conflict and wars.
 The Kimberley Process works by ensuring that all transactions involving the sale and purchase of diamonds include clear statements guaranteeing that the diamonds are of ethical origin.
 All of the diamonds used in our jewellery are sourced from suppliers that comply with the Kimberly Process.

-Take a look here at more of our stunning Diamond rings.
+Take a look here at more of our stunning diamond rings.

 sustainability